-In another TV ad, Jones claimed that he had negotiated with the federal and state government for exclusive air rights.
-He told viewers that, for only $100, they could own the first 10 miles above all their property.
-You would be able to charge any commercial plane that flew over your property $100 per crossing.
-You would also be able to charge government rockets, satellites, space shuttles, and space stations $100 for each and every violation of your air rights.
+In another TV ad, Jones claimed that he had negotiated with the federal and state governments for exclusive air rights.
+He told viewers that, for only $100, they could own the first 500 miles directly above all their property.
+They would be able to charge any commercial plane that flew over their property $100 per crossing.
+They would also be able to charge government rockets, satellites, space shuttles, and space stations $100 for each and every violation of their air rights.

 Another time, Jones claimed to have invented a product that gets rid of calories.
 He showed the viewers a spray can of "NoCal."
-He said that by simply spraying NoCal on your food, a chemical interaction would cause all the calories in the food to simply evaporate within about 10 seconds.
+He said that after they sprayed NoCal on their food, a chemical interaction would cause all the calories in the food to simply evaporate within about 10 seconds.
 The NoCal was only $10 a can.
 As usual, Jones received thousands of checks in the mail.